ftrackhq/integrations/doc/tutorial/setup.rst

  * ftrack-connect-pipeline-definition
  * ftrack-connect-pipeline-maya

-The rest of the plugins we will use are shipped with Connect.
+The rest of the plugins we will use are shipped with Connect and installable through the plugin manager.

-As a first step, create the repositories within your SCM (GitHub, Bitbucket,..).
+As a first step, create the repositories within your SCM environment (GitHub, Bitbucket, locally..).
 We recommend you create them by the same name to minimise confusion.

 Next create folders, clone the remote repositories with Git bash and merge from ftrack::

+    $ mkdir mypipeline
-    $ mkdir mypipeline && cd mypipeline
+    $ cd mypipeline
     $ git clone <my SCM service base url>/ftrack-connect-pipeline-definition
     $ git remote add upstream https://github.com/ftrackhq/ftrack-connect-pipeline-definition.git
     $ git fetch upstream